-- 276. All Plaintiffs maintain parks and open space areas which will be damaged by the effects of climate change caused and contributed to by the levels of Defendants' fossil fuel activities. - 277.
-Boulder County Parks and Open Space ("Boulder County Open Space") manages over 100 miles of trails and 30,000 acres of forests forests that act as carbon sinks and provide a habitat for over ninety species of birds and large mammals, including bears and mountain lions.
+- 246. All Plaintiffs maintain parks and open space areas which will be damaged by the effects of climate change. - 247.
+Boulder County Parks and Open Space ("Boulder County Open Space") manages over 100 miles of trails, and 30,000 acres of forests forests that act as carbon sinks and provide a habitat for over ninety species of birds and large mammals, including bears and mountain lions.
 It also owns water rights valued at approximately \$200 million, and an interest in more than 100,000 acres of land, the geological diversity of which spans alpine tundra, sweeping plains and grasslands, and wooded mountains.
-Boulder County Open Space is also responsible for weed control on over 30,000 acres of land. - 278.
-San Miguel County Parks and Open Space ("San Miguel Open Space") manages hundreds of acres of land, miles of trails and fairgrounds that are used for rodeos.
-The Open Space Program also encompasses the Land Heritage Program, which uses County funds to place conservation easements on important lands for preservation purposes. - 279.
-The City of Boulder's Open Space and Mountain Parks Department ("City Open Space") manages over 45,000 acres of protected and preserved land, which includes wildlife habitats, floodplains, farm and ranchland, unique geologic features, cultural sites, greenways and over 150 miles of trails.
+Boulder County Open Space is also responsible for weed control on over 30,000 acres of land. - 248.
+San Miguel County Parks and Open Space ("San Miguel Open Space") manages hundreds of acres of land, miles of trails, and fairgrounds that are used for rodeos.
+The Open Space Program also encompasses the Land Heritage Program, which uses County funds to place conservation easements on important lands for preservation purposes. - 249.
+The City of Boulder's Open Space and Mountain Parks Department ("City Open Space") manages over 45,000 acres of protected and preserved land, which includes wildlife habitats, floodplains, farm and ranchland, unique geologic features, cultural sites, greenways, and over 150 miles of trails.
 The City also owns water rights in the four major creek drainages in the Boulder Valley, including many senior water rights that provide reliable sources of irrigation in most years.
 Its open space water portfolio is valued at \$60-70 million.

-- 280. These public lands and water resources exist for the use and enjoyment of residents and visitors, and serve as vital spots for ecosystem protection, agricultural production, tourism, citizen health and wellness and revenue.
+- 250. These public lands and water resources exists for the use and enjoyment of residents and visitors, and serves as a vital spot for ecosystem protection, agricultural production, tourism, citizen health and wellness, and revenue.
 Boulder County Open Space has set policy and strategic goals of minimizing "impacts to open space resources . . . from oil and gas . . . and other third-party impacts," and adapting to human-caused climate change.
-The San Miguel Open Space Commission's mission is "to seek to protect and conserve open space for people, natural habitat for flora and fauna, and agricultural lands for the farming and ranching communities throughout San Miguel County for this and future generations." - 281.
-With temperature rise, increases in precipitation intensity and increased duration and intensity of wildfires due to climate change caused or contributed to by Defendants' fossil fuel activities, all Plaintiffs are already taking or will need to take substantial and expensive protective and restorative measures on their public lands, including increased staff time to mitigate, repair, remove hazards and restore open space lands. - 282.
-Addressing climate change hazards to Open Space in Boulder means that Open Space has to adjust the way it designs trails, treats its forests, protects its diverse plant and animal species, manages invasive plans and supports its agricultural tenants.
+The San Miguel Open Space Commission's mission is "to seek to protect and conserve open space for people, natural habitat for flora and fauna, and agricultural lands for the farming and ranching communities throughout San Miguel County for this and future generations." - 251.
+With temperature rise, increases in precipitation intensity, and increased duration and intensity of wildfires due to climate change, all Plaintiffs are already taking or will need to take substantial and expensive protective and restorative measures on their public lands, including increased staff time to mitigate, repair, remove hazards, and restore open space lands. - 252.
+Addressing climate change hazards to Open Space in Boulder means that Open Space has to adjust the way it designs trails, treats its forests, protects its diverse plant and animal species, manages invasive plans, and supports its agricultural tenants.
 Past events illustrate how significant these costs can be.
 All of the City Open Space trails were damaged in the 2013 flood, with 64 percent of the trails experiencing significant to severe damage.
 Facilities suffered from damage to fences, ditches, bridges, and water irrigation delivery systems.
 The estimated cost for all City Open Space infrastructure repair due to the flood was over \$7 million.

 In addition, 25 percent of Boulder County Open Space trails experienced damage, amounting to a repair cost of over \$2 million.